-EuroCC@Greece announces the 11th Course of the HPC Training Series with subject “HPC for Beginners: Basic Concepts, MPI and OpenMP”, taking place online on March 7th, 2025.
+EuroCC@Greece announced the 11th Course of the HPC Training Series with subject “HPC for Beginners: Basic Concepts, MPI and OpenMP”, that took place online on March 7th, 2025.

 Presentation language: Greek